BelkaDev/GoogleTts/README.md

 Setting up an empty string will ignore the corresponding sequence.

 * Audio files can be stored in the directory of your choice.

+### Known issues
+All parameters should be interchangeable, but this can cause unexpected results if they get mixed up.</br>
+Encoding erros: some characters may cause the script to fail.